amplication/docs/docs/welcome.md

 Hello and welcome to Amplication's developer documentation.

 [Amplication](/about/) is an open-source backend development tool.
-It accelerates the development of Node.js applications by auto-generating production-ready backends.
+It accelerates the development of Node.js and .NET applications by auto-generating production-ready backends.

 Streamline your development process and increase productivity so you can focus on what matters most: **creating awesome applications**.